jetstream-cloud/js2docs/docs/general/terraform.md

 # Running Terraform
 Make sure that you have setup and downloaded your openrc file.
-[Setting up the openrc.sh for the Jetstream2 CLI](https://docs.jetstream-cloud.org/ui/cli/openrc/)
-Make sure that you have setup and downloaded your openrc file.
 [Setting up the openrc.sh for the Jetstream2 CLI](../ui/cli/openrc)

 ## Basic Operations